HeatherFryling/HeatherFryling/README.md

 - 👋 Hi, I’m @HeatherFryling.
-I'm a MSCS candidate at Northeastern University Seattle.
+I'm a MSCS graduate from Northeastern University Seattle.
 - 👀 I’m interested in solving big problems with software.
 - 🌱 I’m currently learning about artificial intelligence and studying for technical interviews.
 - 💞️ I’m looking to collaborate on data-driven projects.